-Fedecovera: recovering a vital part of Maya culture in Verapaz
+Fedecovera: Recovering a vital part of Maya Culture in Verapaz

 The history of cacao and chocolate is inextricably linked to Mesoamerica and the Olmec, Zapotec, Maya, Toltec and Aztec peoples.
 The Mesoamerican region extended from what we now know as northern Costa Rica all the way up to central and southern Mexico, including Nicaragua, Honduras, El Salvador, Belize and Guatemala.
 Cacao held a religious and spiritual significance for these cultures and up until the early 20th century, was used as a form of currency in some parts of Guatemala.